astronomer/docs/learn/airflow-dbt.md

 ## Step 4: Create your dbt models

 In this tutorial we will use an example dbt job that consists of two dbt models.
-The first model, called `select_country`, will select the data for a country you select.
+The first model, called `select_country`, will get the data for a selected country.
 The second model, called `create_pct`, will use the table created by the first model to calculate the percentage of renewable and solar energy capacity in that country.

-1. Create a folder called `dbt` in your `dags` directory.
+1. Create a folder called `dbt` in your `dags` folder.

-2. In the `dbt` directory, create a sub-directory called `my_energy_project`.
+2. In the `dbt` folder, create a folder called `my_energy_project`.

-3. Within the `my_energy_project` directory, create a YAML file called `dbt-project.yml`.
-Use the following YAML configuration to create a dbt project called `my_energy_project` which has its models in the `models` sub-directory.
+3. In the `my_energy_project` folder, create a YAML file called `dbt-project.yml`.
+Add the following YAML configuration to the file.
+This will be used to create a dbt project called `my_energy_project`.

     ```yml
     name: 'my_energy_project'